 How does cpanel-based website hosting operate?

 For your information, it's useful to know that most of the cPanel-based web site hosting offers on the current hosting marketplace are provided by a very insubstantial business niche (as far as yearly money flow is concerned) dubbed reseller hosting.
 Reseller hosting is a kind of a small-sized marketing niche, which furnishes an immense amount of different web hosting brands, yet offering absolutely the same services: chiefly cPanel web hosting services.
 This is bad news for everyone.
 Why?
 Because of the fact that at least ninety eight percent of the web space hosting offers on the whole site hosting market furnish the same service: cPanel.
 There's no variety at all.
 Even the cPanel webspace hosting price tags are similar.
 Quite similar.
 Giving those who require a top web hosting service practically no other webspace hosting platform/webspace hosting CP choice.
-Thus, there is just a single fact: out of more than two hundred thousand web page hosting trademarks all over the world, the non-cPanel based ones are less than 2%!
-Less than 2%, mind that one...
+Thus, there is just a single fact: out of more than two hundred thousand web page hosting trademarks all over the world, the non-cPanel based ones are less than 2, mind that one...

 Two hundred thousand "website hosting companies", all cPanel-based, yet uniquely branded